andrasq/node-docs/klog.md

 * direct remote logging via TCP is possible; line is sent immediately, but caller must sync explicitly
 * local staging journal supported, automatically uploads journal contents
-* the server framework is provided, but the actions are undefined.
+* the server provides the framework, but the actions are undefined.
   The test server appends to a local logfile, or just counts lines received.

 Operationally,

-* server http: listen for line, append line (`express` and `restiq`), ack call
+* server http: listen for line, append line, ack call (`express` and `restiq`)
 * client http: send line, wait for ack
-* server rpc: listen for line, append line (`qrpc`), ack when only when asked
+* server rpc: listen for line, append line, ack when only when asked (`qrpc`)
 * client rpc: send line, ask for ack later
 * journaled: checkpoint line to local journal, swap journals, upload in batches, ack when done.
 Multi-process safe journal swapping is built into `qfputs`.
-* locally checkpointed line is synced to server after 10ms
+* locally checkpointed line is automatically synced to server after 10ms

 Sample Server
 ----------------